 In the early days, it was easy to think of Elasticsearch as a really great engine for just enterprise search.
-But with open source, users can easily take a product’s use in a new direction.
+But with free and open, users can easily take a product’s use in a new direction.

 For example, Jordan Sissel and Rashid Khan, two sysadmins separated by several U.S. states, wondered what would happen if you sent log files to Elasticsearch and tried to visualize them.
 Out popped Logstash, a data ingestion pipeline, and Kibana, a visualization engine, along with the beginnings of a new use case (logging) for what became software stack rather than a solo product.

 An ocean away, Monica Sarbu and Tudor Golubenco thought about taking network packet data from edge machines and shipping them to Elasticsearch.
 So they developed Packetbeat to do just that.
 This later resulted in the creation of an entire family of lightweight shippers, called Beats, for many types of data.

 And the pattern continued with community-created and inspired features, extensions, plugins, add-ons, and use cases.
 From machine learning to natural language processing, application performance metrics and color categorization, security events and blog KPIs.

 We haven’t had to imagine what would happen if a thousand people innovated on top of one codebase — we’ve seen it.

 Building a business based on free and open can have its challenges, and we’ve learned a lot from observing others.